terra-money/classic-core/README.md

 ```

 Your `terrad` node should now be running a node on `tcp://localhost:26656`, listening for incoming transactions and signing blocks.
 You've successfully set up your local Terra network!

-### Joining the mainnet

-[The mainnet repo](https://github.com/terra-money/mainnet) contains snapshot of the launch as well as network updates.

-### Joining a testnet

-[Our testnet repo](https://github.com/terra-money/testnet) contains latest configuration files for the testnet.

 ## Production Environment